UBC-MDS/covizr/README.md

     country/countries COVID information within a time period

--   `get_data`: User can retrieve the COVID data from the source as a pandas dataframe.
+-   `get_data`: User can retrieve the COVID data from the source as a dataframe.
 Specific data can be retrieved by passing the date range and the list of countries

 -   `plot_summary`: Create a horizontal bar chart summarising a specified variable and value within a time period